Ketogenic diet: Adverse effects

-In adolescent and adults, common side effects reported include weight loss, constipation, dyslipidemia, and in women, dysmenorrhea.
+In adolescents and adults, common side effects reported include weight loss, constipation, dyslipidemia, and in women, dysmenorrhea.

 Implementation

 The ketogenic diet is a medical nutrition therapy that involves participants from various disciplines.
 Team members include a registered paediatric dietitian who coordinates the diet programme; a paediatric neurologist who is experienced in offering the ketogenic diet; and a registered nurse who is familiar with childhood epilepsy.
 Additional help may come from a medical social worker who works with the family and a pharmacist who can advise on the carbohydrate content of medicines.
 Lastly, the parents and other caregivers must be educated in many aspects of the diet for it to be safely implemented.

 Implementing the diet can present difficulties for caregivers and the patient due to the time commitment involved in measuring and planning meals.
 Since any unplanned eating can potentially break the nutritional balance required, some people find the discipline needed to maintain the diet challenging and unpleasant.
 Some people terminate the diet or switch to a less demanding diet, like the modified Atkins diet or the low-glycaemic index treatment diet, because they find the difficulties too great.